 - Q: What is a field experience?

-A field experience is an important component of most EDU courses and involves students going into a pre-K-12 classroom.
-This component must be completed satisfactorily in order to pass the course.
+A field experience is an important component of most teacher education courses and involves teacher candidates going into a pre-K-12 classroom.
+This component must be completed satisfactorily in order to pass the course, field experience hours cannot be waived.
 There are three to four elements to the field experience depending on the course.
 They are:

 - Classroom observation

 - Teaching a class (not required in Level I courses)

 The field experience is an essential part of Rio Salado's Educator Preparation Program because it provides practical, hands on experience.
 The number of field experience hours required varies by course 5-20 hours).
 The focus of each field experience is based on the objectives of the course.
 Each field experience will be documented and monitored by the course instructor and Mentor Teacher.

 - Q: Do Rio's Educator Preparation students need to obtain fingerprint/background clearance before enrolling in a course with an in-person field experience?

 Teacher candidates must apply immediately through the Arizona Department of Public Safety for fingerprint clearance in order to apply to the Educator Preparation Program.
 Fingerprint clearance will need to be completed through the Arizona Department of Public Safety.
 Teacher candidates will need to apply for an Identity Verified Prints (IVP) card, classification takes 10-12 weeks, apply as soon as possible.
 Rio Salado Courses that require field experience cannot be completed until you have obtained an IVP fingerprint clearance card.